MrEliWood/thirsty/README.md

 ## Description

-This web application helps allows users to search for a cocktail by name.
+This web application allows users to search for a cocktail by name.
 Thanks to TheCocktailDB's massive databse of cocktails, ingredients, and recipes, users are able to get quick results and detailed information on hundreds of mixed drinks.

 [![Screenshot of the application](./assets/images/porefection-screen-shot.png)](http://mreliwood.github.io/porefection)